GitMarshallBill/docsfornems/check_commands/usage/microsoft-windows/check_wmi.rst

-By default even if the Remote Registry service is started Windows 7 and above systems will deny remote access to the registry.
+By default even if the Remote Registry service is started Windows 7 and later systems will deny remote access to the registry.

 -  Scroll down to the *Server* service.
 Verify that the service is started and set to **Automatic**.